dart-lang/site-www/src/tools/pub/automated-publishing.md

 You can configure automated publishing using GitHub Actions.
 This involves:
  * Enabling automated publishing on pub.dev, specifying:
-   * The GitHub repository, and,
+   * The GitHub repository and,
-   * A _tag-pattern_ that must match for publishing to be allowed.
+   * A _tag-pattern_ that must match to allow publishing.
  * Creating a GitHub Actions _workflow_ for publishing to pub.dev.
  * Pushing a _git tag_ for the version to be published.

-Following sections will outline how to complete these steps.
+The following sections outline how to complete these steps.

 {{site.alert.note}}
   Pub.dev only allows automated publishing from GitHub Actions when the